sage-code/maj/alphabet.md

 * Maj has voiced, articulated and clear sounds easy to produce;
 * Maj sounds are produced with your tongue behind your teeth;
 * You will never bite yourself or spit around when you speak Maj;
-* In total, Maj has 26 letters, but 28 basic sounds;

 **Reference:**